 This website is a tool for the small forest landowners of Oregon.
 It was created by the Partnership for Forestry Education, a collaboration of state, federal and private organizations.
 We hope this website is your gateway to the educational opportunities that will help you really Know Your Forest.

 Find your county

 We’ve designed an interactive map that helps you find the assistance you need quickly, based on where your forestland is located.
 It’s a cinch.
 Just find your county from the alphabetical list, click it, and we list the many agencies, organizations and support groups helpful in your area.Try it out

-The "Family Forest Landowners Resource Guide" is a new publication intended to give forest landowners a quick and easy guide to resources and assistance from state, federal private and educational institutions.
+The "Family Forest Landowners Resource Guide" has been updated for 2020-22.
+It's a quick and easy guide to resources and assistance from state, federal private and educational institutions.